Where The ‘Anti-Protest Bill’ Stands Now

-What Is The Police, Crime & Sentencing Bill?
+What Is The Police, Crime, Sentencing & Courts Bill?

-The Police, Crime & Sentencing Bill, which was introduced in the Commons on March 9, is a 307-page document proposing a number of changes to the the way crime and punishment works in the UK.
+The Police, Crime, Sentencing & Courts Bill, was introduced in the House of Commons on Mar.
+9, 2021.
+It is a 307-page document, proposing a number of changes to the way crime and punishment works in the UK.

 According to the government, the bill will help "to crack down on crime and build safer communities" by giving police “powers and tools they need to keep themselves and all of us safe” as well as introduce “tougher sentencing for the worst offenders” and “improve the efficiency of the court and tribunal system.”

-According to the government’s “protest powers factsheet,” the Police, Crime & Sentencing Bill “will allow the police to take a more proactive approach in managing highly disruptive protests causing serious disruption to the public.”
+According to the government’s “protest powers factsheet,” the Police, Crime, Sentencing & Courts Bill “will allow the police to take a more proactive approach in managing highly disruptive protests causing serious disruption to the public.”
 Ministers also stress that they want to control demonstrations that cause “intimidation or harassment" or "serious unease, alarm or distress to bystanders" and includes Extinction Rebellion protests as an example.

 The key provisions that are drawing the most attention are:

-- The bill will widen the range of conditions that the police can impose on static protests, to match existing police powers to impose conditions on marches.
+- The bill will widen the range of conditions that the police can impose on static protests to match conditions on marches.
 For example, they could impose start and finish times.

-What Have Critics Said About The Police, Crime & Sentencing Bill?
+What Have Critics Said About The Police, Crime, Sentencing & Courts Bill?

-Sisters Uncut (the direct action group that took over the organisation of the vigil after Reclaim These Streets had to cancel due to “lack of constructive engagement from the Metropolitan Police”) have made their opposition to the the Police, Crime & Sentencing Bill clear via social media.
+Sisters Uncut (the direct action group that took over the organisation of the vigil after Reclaim These Streets had to cancel due to “lack of constructive engagement from the Metropolitan Police”) have made their opposition to the the Police, Crime, Sentencing & Courts Bill clear via social media.
 “The police abuse the powers they already have, yet the government plans to give them even more powers in the #PoliceCrackdownBill.
-We must resist,” they tweeted on March 14.
+We must resist,” they tweeted on Mar.
+14, 2021.